haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/before/before-setup-env-install.md

 5. The keys generate a Public and Private key you can click to copy.
 Save this information or keep the page open when installing {{site.data.var.ee}}.

 ## Set the docroot {#docroot}
 Set the docroot to the `/magento` directory until you complete all setup.
-If you change the docroot to `/magento/pub` prior to completion, you will encounter issues running the Web Setup Wizard.
+If you change the docroot to `/magento/pub` prior to completion, you will encounter issues running the 网页安装向导.

 For the Production environment, you should set the docroot to `/magento/pub`, which helps restrict access to vulnerable areas of the system.
 The webserver docroot should be set to `/magento/pub` only after Magento is installed (including any upgrades and patches), configured, and static files have been generated and populated in `/magento/pub`.
 Alternatively, you could also create a subdomain (for example, `install.domain.com`) and configure your webserver's docroot to the Magento installed root folder.

 ## Set file system permissions and ownership {#file-system-permissions}
 After you have installed Magento, you need to set the file system permissions and ownership.

-1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. Log in to your Magento server as, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 2. Enter the following commands in the order shown:

 		cd <your Magento install dir>